Six steps to shared solar

 They can advise on

-The OC is your building's formal decision-making body for resident owners.
+The owners' corporation, aka body corporate, is your building's formal decision-making body for resident owners.
 In smaller buildings, all owners are members; in larger buildings (over 10 units), it's usually an elected committee.

 OC involvement is required because shared solar involves common property, engaging an installer, and funding decisions — all of which need formal approval, typically by vote.
-Funding options are covered in the Step 5 [Step 5 - Decide How to Finance the Project].
+Funding options are covered in Step 5 below.

 The vote on a resolution to install solar passes with a certain percentage of votes.
 The percentage differs depending on your state of residence.
 Sometimes it can be as low as a simple majority (over 50%) of votes in favour, which is the case in New South Wales.
-Your OC will have the exact figure for your location.
-[Sidebar: reference to the blog post How to get your strata to vote for solar (state-by-state guide) https://news.allumeenergy.com/latest-news/how-to-get-your-strata-to-vote-for-solar-state-by-state-guide#State-by-state]
+Find out how voting works in our state-by-state owners committee voting guide.

 This initial discussion with the OC may be an informal one to get the ball rolling, but there is some preparation you can do to ensure the meeting is productive.

-Presenting the Feasibility Assessment is a great way to start.
+Presenting your Feasibility Assessment is a great way to start.
 Hard numbers are persuasive and help to frame the decision about installing shared solar as one with financial benefits as well as environmental.

 Come with a list of questions about the governance structure and decision-making process of the OC.
 Discuss the meeting schedule to see when a vote on shared solar would fit, or if a special meeting would need to be scheduled.
 And don’t be afraid to ask what concerns the OC may have about the proposal.
 Addressing the concerns of other residents is a great way to generate support.